Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 Recently, Martin Licht has described commuting cochain projections for FEEC on manifolds \cite{Licht}, building upon the foundational work of Holst and Stern \cite{Holst-Stern} and providing the first (to our knowledge) complete proof of the convergence of a finite element method for the Hodge-Laplace problem on manifolds.
 Our work mostly runs in parallel, with the notable exception that we take the existence of commuting cochain projections as given.
 However, our treatment of mesh quality measures as well as the setup of the computational problem diverge.
 We treat the true metric and the approximate metric as existing on the same smooth manifold $M$ and perform all the analysis intrinsically.
 The approximate metric is a \emph{Regge metric}, that is, a piecewise-smooth metric with some continuity properties.
 Much of this paper is devoted to building and using machinery for finite elements on manifolds with Regge metrics.

 Our initial motivation for studying intrinsic approximations of the Hodge-Laplace problem stemmed from trying to solve another problem that, at the outset, seemed much simpler than it was.
-Given a Riemannian surface $M$, which is topologically a closed disc, is there a special frame and connection form on $M$ depending only on the geometry?
-If so, can this connection form be computed?
-It turns out that there is a unique (up to constant rotation) frame whose connection form minimizes the Dirichlet energy and is orthogonal to any harmonic form.
-Most interestingly the form, but not its corresponding frame, can be computed only knowing the geometry of $M$ and the angle that the frame makes with the normal vector on $\partial M$.
-We show how to do this in Section 4 by setting up a Hodge-Laplace problem with an appropriate source term and boundary conditions.
+On a 2-dimensional Riemannian manifold $M$ which has trivial homology, there is a unique frame such that the corresponding connection form is co-exact.
+This means it is possible to pose the problem of finding the corresponding connection form as a Hodge-Laplace problem on $M$ with an appropriate source term and boundary conditions.
+Most interestingly the form, but not its corresponding frame, can be computed only knowing the Gaussian curvature of $M$ and the angle that the frame makes with the normal vector on $\partial M$.
+We show how to do this in Section 4.
+Then we prove convergence of a corresponding numerical scheme in Section 5.

 Regge metrics, especially their associated quantities such as curvature and connections, have been studied extensively~\cite{cheeger1984curvature,christiansen2024definition,gawlik2020high,BKGa22,gopalakrishnan2022analysis,GaNe22,gawlik2023finite,gopalakrishnan2023analysis,gopalakrishnan2024improved}, often in the context of numerical general relativity and nonlinear elasticity \cite{Regge,christiansen2011linearization,Li,neunteufel2021avoiding}.
-We are unaware of any existing work using a Regge metric to approximate the Hodge-Laplace equation with a metric-dependent source term as we have done (although Regge calculus has been used for discrete approximations of the Laplacian in the physics literature \cite{Calcagni_2013}), however it is a relatively simple matter to specialize the abstract theory of geometric variational crimes once the necessary background is established.
+We are unaware of any existing work using a Regge metric to approximate the Hodge-Laplace equation with a metric-dependent source term as we have done (although Regge calculus has been used for discrete approximations of the Laplacian in the physics literature \cite{Calcagni_2013}){}, however it is a relatively simple matter to specialize the abstract theory of geometric variational crimes once the necessary background is established.
 The geometric error incurred depends only on quantities intrinsic to $M$, and local coordinates may be used to take advantage of existing finite element spaces and their approximation properties.
-We take this up in section 3.
+We take this up in Section 3.